 Witness Statement: Noah Laliberte

 After a period of over 3 months, Jordan’s charges were dropped and the investigation was ended.
 Throughout this time, Jordan still had strict campus access restrictions and was required to attend multiple court-dates while also shouldering the cost of legal fees.
-Additionally, Jordan’s health quickly declined as he his appendicitis condition worsened.
+Additionally, while suspended, Jordan’s health quickly declined as he his appendicitis condition worsened.
+Jordan pleaded with the University to resume consultation with his on-campus Doctor (who had begun a diagnosis of Jordan’s condition) but the University refused to allow it.
 Jordan was hospitalized a total of three times during this period as a result of his abdominal pains which culminated in the life-threatening rupture of his appendix and emergency invasive surgery to remove the infection.